 A member shall not criticize any other official in the presence of a coach, player, spectator, or by any other forms of media either during or following a match.
-In addition, no member shall criticize any member of the Executive Board or other member of the Austin Chapter during or after any regular or called meeting.
+In addition, no member shall criticize any member of the Board of Directors or any other member during or after any regular or called meeting.

 A member shall not accept a request for assignment to a match from anyone other than the current Assigning Secretary or his/her designee.